goldfirere/singletons/README.md

 `TypeRep`s will not generally work as expected; the built-in promotion mechanism will not promote `TypeRep` to `*`.

-2) The module `Data.Singletons.CustomStar` allows the programmer to define a subset of types with which to work.
+2) The module `Data.Singletons.CustomStar` (from `singletons-th`) allows the programmer to define a subset of types with which to work.
 See the Haddock documentation for the function `singletonStar` for more info.

 ### `TypeApplications`

-`singletons` currently cannot handle promoting or singling code that uses `TypeApplications` syntax, so `singletons` will simply drop any visible type applications.
+`singletons-th` currently cannot handle promoting or singling code that uses `TypeApplications` syntax, so the Template Haskell machinery will simply drop any visible type applications.
 For example, `id @Bool True` will be promoted to `Id True` and singled to `sId STrue`.
-See [#378](https://github.com/goldfirere/singletons/issues/378) for a discussion of how `singletons` may support `TypeApplications` in the future.
+See [#378](https://github.com/goldfirere/singletons/issues/378) for a discussion of how `singletons-th` may support `TypeApplications` in the future.

-On the other hand, `singletons` does make an effort to preserve the order of type variables when promoting and singling certain constructors.
+On the other hand, `singletons-th` does make an effort to preserve the order of type variables when promoting and singling certain constructors.
 These include:

 * Kind signatures of promoted top-level functions